Edgron/CarbonChatExpansion/README.md

 **Result:**
 - Messages in `global` → Chat only, no bubble
 - Messages in `chillar` → Chat + pink bubble
+- If player disables bubbles: No prefix added, clean chat

 ---